GuruOrGoru/AdarshaSchool/README.md

 # Adarsha School Website

-This repository hosts the backend for the Adarsha School Website, a web application designed to provide information about the school, manage content, and potentially handle other school-related functionalities.
+This repository hosts the backend for the Adarsha Secondary School Website, a web application designed to provide information about the school, manage content, and potentially handle other school-related functionalities.

 ## Features